HelloWorldLTY/scEval/readme.md

-# scEval😈: A evaluation platform for single-cell LLMs
+# scEval😈: A evaluation platform for single-cell Large Language Models (LLMs)

 This is the repo for our benchmarking and analysis project.